 The SLU-SSM Health Physical Therapy Orthopedic Residency Program is an accredited residency located in the heart of the Midwest.
 It offers you the unique opportunity to be mentored by experts in two different facilities, to instruct in SLU's entry-level program in physical therapy and to participate in pro bono services to the Saint Louis community.
 The partnership between the two facilities provides access to numerous resources, clinical experiences and expertise in a variety of settings for orthopedic patient care.

-Two residents are accepted each year.
+Two to four residents are accepted each year.